 USDA's actual budget for 2015 was $139 billion; a growth multiplier of 17.
 HHS and DOJ each had growth multipliers in that same period greater than 50.

 Look at regulations.gov.
-Over the next 90 days there are comments due on almost 1000 new regulations and in the last 90 days almost 6,000 new regulations have been posted.
+Over the next 90 days there are comments due on over 1000 new regulations and in the last 90 days over 6,000 new regulations have been posted.